|MATIENZO CAVES PROJECT

-There was no talk at Hidden Earth in September but Juan Corrin delivered a short (18 minute) lecture (with PowerPoint) as part of A Golden Age of Cave Exploration, celebrating 50 years of pioneering British cave exploration and science,
+There was no talk at Hidden Earth in September but Juan Corrin delivered a short (18 minute) lecture (with PowerPoint) as part of A Golden Age of Cave Exploration and Science, celebrating 50 years of pioneering British cave exploration and science,

 1st - 4th December at the Royal Geographical Society, London.

 Anyone else who wants to give this talk (or just to view it) can download the files (including a script) here.

 Descent 260, February / March 2018 has a short article on page 9, Farewell 'Squirrel' Wood.